 “Contrary to some early reports, this ruling does NOT classify hemp-derived cannabidiol (CBD) as a controlled substance, nor does it signify that the popular hemp product is federally illegal…In short, the DEA’s ‘marijuana extract rule’ does not apply to hemp or derivative products such as hemp-derived CBD.
 Period…Anybody out there that says the law is definite one way or another is lying.” –Jonathan Miller, The Hemp Industry’s Lawyer

-If you don’t live in a state in which cannabis is legal, you may have some difficulties in finding legitimate CBD products.
-Whenever you’re buying online, make sure to do some due diligence and read some reviews, because there are no testing regulations to see if the product is effective or not.
+If you don’t live in a state in which cannabis is legal, you may have some difficulties with finding legitimate CBD products.
+Whenever you’re buying online, make sure to do some due diligence and read some reviews, because there are no required testing regulations to see if the product is effective or not.

 The following states have medicinal cannabis programs that only allow CBD oil:

-Unlike medications that are often prescribed by doctors, such as Hydrocodone (prescribed 127,859,000 times in 2017), Oxycodone/OxyContin (16,440,000), and Morphine sulfate (9,658,000), CBD consumption is by no means limited to consuming a capsule.
+Unlike most pain medications that are often prescribed by doctors, such as Hydrocodone (prescribed 127,859,000 times in 2017), Oxycodone/OxyContin (16,440,000), and Morphine sulfate (9,658,000), CBD consumption is by no means limited to consuming a capsule.
 CBD comes in many forms like CBD edibles, beverages, topicals, tinctures, and more.
 You can read more about ways to take CBD oil in the next section.

 It’s always important to be well informed on how remedies work and the effects that they may have on your body.
 Again, speak with your doctor before using CBD, especially if you are currently taking other medications, and see if it’s the right thing for you.